verocastillo/data-project-1/README.md

 2. Obtain track features from API
     Using the Spotify API and the track names from the Spotify DataFrame, we got track information regarding Valence.
-This is a metric used by Spotify which characterize whether a song is sad or happy.
+This is a metric used by Spotify which characterize whether a song is relatively sad or happy.
 <img width="958" alt="Vance Comparison 2019-2020" src="https://github.com/verocastillo/data-project-1/blob/main/data-exploration/sample_spotify_api_code.png">
 3. Delete faulty/repeated data
     Some tracks were not found, and some information was not available in certain countries.